+Get ready to meet the Philip J. Currie Dinosaur Museum.
+This monster of a museum is under construction and when it opens, it will bring the prehistoric past to life in a gigantic way.
 But a museum of this magnitude doesn’t come about overnight.
 What’s the story, you’re wondering?
 Cue the time-travel music.

 It proved true.
 Since the Pachyrhinosaurus lakustai announcement, several other dinosaur bonebeds have been discovered in the Peace Country.
 One carries a second, unidentified species of Pachyrhinosaurus, another is filled with the bones of hadrosaurs or duck-billed dinosaurs, also an unknown species.
-A third species has also just been found at the original Pachyrhinosaurus bonebed, likely Saurornitholestes, a small meat-eating dinosaur.
+A third species has been found at the original Pachyrhinosaurus bonebed, likely Saurornitholestes, a small meat-eating dinosaur.

 The Pipestone Creek Dinosaur Initiative was created as the task force in late 2009.
 Its duty: to carry out the work of fundraising, contracting building architects and exhibit architects and managing all the other tasks needed to bring the museum from an idea to a grand opening.
 This would include developing creative, entertaining education programs, continuing the study of the area’s palaeontology and raising the profile, both locally and beyond, of the immense resources in the Peace Country.
 The Initiative was initially funded by several regional and provincial partners, with the County of Grande Prairie and Rural Alberta Development Fund as the leaders and the County later taking all responsibility of funding.
 The River of Death and Discovery Dinosaur Museum Society was created to provide a board and oversight from a variety of stakeholders in the region.

 The museum is going to impact the economy of the region in a big way.
 It will attract visitors who will come for the main purpose of visiting the museum.
 For those already visiting, it will encourage them to stay another day, leading to increased revenue for service industries including restaurants, hotels and stores.
 The construction phase alone will inject over $60 million into the economy and create an overall tax revenue of $13.7 million.
 Not only will the museum’s existence help develop Grande Prairie and region as a major Canadian tourist destination, it will establish the area as the northwest hub for a province-wide Dinosaur Trail.
-The museum will aid in diversifying the economy, not to mention diversity the employment opportunities, through the 49 person years of employment it will provide annually.
+The museum will aid in diversifying the economy, not to mention diversify the employment opportunities, through the 49 person years of employment it will provide annually.